 EngineThe game's engine is called Omen, and it uses DirectX 5 and OpenGL, however on the CD there is DirectX 7 bundled.

 ExtrasThe GDROM has a section that a PC cd reader can access.
 Pop it into your computer for some audio and visual extras.

 - Computer Gaming World

 - April 2001 (Issue #201) – Villain of the Year (for Shwing-Shwang)

 - April 2001 (Issue #201) – Best Art Direction

 Related Web Sites

-- Hectic HQ -- Fansite about the MDK series, including information and a walkthrough on MDK 2 (English)
+- Hectic HQ (Fansite about the MDK series, which includes information on MDK 2 (English))